NOCSAE: hard to draw conclusions

 "Until the data behind the study is made available for review and analysis, it is very difficult to evaluate the study.
 Impact and concussion data has been collected by the Riddell/SIMBEX owned HITS system from collegiate players beginning in 2003 through 2013 but the study only evaluated data between 2005 and 2010.
 Almost all of the original data collected by Virginia Tech in 2003 and 2004 was done in the VSR4 helmet, but was not included in the study.
 Additionally the data collected at Virginia Tech after 2010 was done with the Revolution helmet and did not involve any VSR 4 helmets, but that data was not included in this study [either]."

 Echoing a criticism made by Schutt's Erb, Oliver said, "We also know that SIMBEX filters the impact data using an internal and propriety algorithm that culls out a percentage of the impacts before being used in the various published studies, and the current study does not address how many of those filtered and excluded impacts involved Revolution helmets."

 NOCSAE, which has been sharply critical of the STAR ratings system in the past, has itself been criticized for failing to move more quickly to update its standards to reflect the ability of football helmets to attenuate rotational acceleration, believed by many concussion experts to contribute more to causing concussions than straight-line or linear acceleration.
-NOCSAE recently announced plans to unveil a new helmet standard in June 2014.
+In June 2014, NOCSAE

 [For an article setting out Brooke de Lench's full interview with NOCSAE's Oliver, click here.]